lightbasenl/platforms/packages/eslint-config/MIGRATION_GUIDE.md

 - Create `eslint.config.js` in the root of your project and paste the below contents.
 - Apply the [Commands](./README.md#commands) section from the README.
 - Apply the [IDE](./README.md#ide) section from the README.
-- Run `npm run lint` and fixup the remaining issues.
+- Run `npm run lint`
+- Commit and open a pull request.
+Afterward, fixup any left-over errors (don't force-push).
+This way, manual fixes can be reviewed properly.
 - Update your CI scripts to use the `npm run lint:ci` command.

 ```js